 OUT: Fiddle-Leaf Figs

-They seemed to be in every corner of the home tours we featured in 2016, but Kathryn Robson, principal architect of Robson Rak, says it's time to move on.
-"I'm very tired of seeing the outdated fiddle-leaf fig in most interior shots," she said.
-"In fact, I think that indoor plants in general are an outdated accessory.
-Cut flowers and greenery are a necessity, on the other hand."
+They seemed to be in every corner of the home tours we featured in 2017, but Kathryn Robson, principal architect of Robson Rak, says it's time to move on.
+"I'm tired of seeing the outdated fiddle-leaf fig in most interior shots," she said.
+"In fact, I think that indoor plants are an outdated accessory.
+On the other hand, cut flowers and greenery are a necessity."

 IN: Art Deco Furniture